flintlib/flint/doc/source/acb_theta.rst

     Sets *dth* to the vector of derivatives of all the functions `\theta_{a,b}` for `a,b\in \{0,1\}^g` up to total order *ord* at the given point.
-The result will be a concatenation of `2^{2g}` vectors of length `N`, where `N` is the number of derivation tuples of total order at most `g`.
+The result will be a concatenation of `2^{2g}` vectors of length `N`, where `N` is the number of derivation tuples of total order at most *ord*.

     For simplicity, we use an ellipsoid to encode points in `\tfrac 12
     \mathbb{Z}^g`, and divide `\tau` by 4 and `z` by 2 to sum the correct